Venseven/CUDA_KERNELS/readme.md

 # Parallel Computing in Python and C++: SIMD, Multithreading, and CUDA
-This repository demonstrates the implementation of a feedforward neural network layer using various parallel computing techniques in Python.
-It includes SIMD vector processing, Multithreading using OpenMP, and CUDA for GPU acceleration.
-Each method leverages different hardware capabilities to enhance computational performance.
+In this repository, we focus on constructing a feedforward neural network layer by harnessing a variety of parallel computing methods in Python.
+This includes leveraging SIMD vector processing, utilizing multithreading through OpenMP, and optimizing with CUDA for GPU enhancement.
+Each approach is specifically designed to optimize the unique advantages offered by different hardware systems, thereby enhancing overall computational effectiveness.
+Our primary objective revolves around optimizing machine learning model inferences at the CPU core level.
+This is especially crucial for models deployed as services, aiming to achieve peak efficiency and performance.

+The current scope of this project is centered on implementing fundamental CPU optimization techniques for a singular feedforward layer.
 ## Table of Contents
 1. [SIMD Vector Processing](#simd-vector-processing)
 2. [Multithreading with OpenMP](#multithreading-with-openmp)